-Nestlé USA is the largest processor and distributor of milk and dairy products in the U.S.
+Dairy Farmers of America, Inc. is the largest processor and distributor of milk and dairy products in the U.S.

-Nestlé of Switzerland is the top dairy company in the world based on dairy sales.
+Lactalis is the top dairy company in the world based on dairy sales.
+The company's headquarters is in France.